01mf02/jaq/docs/corelang.md

 `f as $f | x as $x | y as $y | z as $z | $f | .[] | .[$x]? | .[$y:$z]`.

-## Atomic keyword filters
+## Keywords

-This section lists all atomic filters that start with a reserved keyword.
+This section lists all filters that start with a reserved keyword.
+These filters are all atomic.

 ### if-then-else